wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/3-set-up-collaboration-manager.md

 In this exercise, you'll set up the Collaboration Manager for Loans settings so that it works correctly with Microsoft 365 services such as Teams, Bookings, and Planner.
-In this case, you'll examine how to bind Collaboration Manager to a new team in Microsoft Teams and a Microsoft Bookings business for a bank branch that wants to use the product.
+In this case, you'll examine how to bind Collaboration Manager to a new team in Microsoft Teams, and a Microsoft Bookings business for a bank branch that wants to use the product.

-The objective of this exercise is for you to learn how to embed a model-driven app, like Collaboration Manager for Loans, in Teams as a Teams tab and as a personal app.
+The objective of this exercise is for you to learn how to embed a model-driven app like Collaboration Manager for Loans, in Teams as a Teams tab and as a personal app.

 ## Task 1: Create a new team in Microsoft Teams